This is simply an introduction to some of the degree requirements at Bates. For complete requirements, see the college catalog.

 Educators often suggest that the core of the liberal arts program lies in the balance it attempts to achieve between a defined approach to specialization, that is a major, and exposure to diverse fields of study through general education requirements.
 More recently, the value of interdisciplinary approaches to study has been verified as important in our increasingly global and flexible world.
 Curricular planning by students at a liberal arts institution is crucially important to achieving the desired education.
 An imbalance in any direction detracts from the value and possibilities of the experience.

-Bates offers majors in the fields listed below.
+Bates offers majors in many fields (see the link below).
 Students are urged to consider carefully the areas in which they might be interested in majoring.
 They are advised to take introductory courses in those fields during the first year in order to become acquainted with the substance of potential majors.
 At the same time, a too-heavy preoccupation with the need to take courses only in possible major areas detracts from desirable diversity in curricular selection, particularly in the early portion of the undergraduate years.
 Full list of majors and minors.
 Full list of majors and minors.

 Student-designed Interdisciplinary Majors